 D. The locations, design and construction of sidewalks, walkways and bicycle paths shall be in conformity with the specifications of the Department of Public Works.

-E. Walkways and bicycle paths other than those in roadway rights-of-way shall require that appropriate easements be established.
+E. Walkways and bicycle paths, other than those in roadway rights-of-way, shall require that appropriate easements be established.

 § 430-27.
 Bikeways or bike lanes.

 On new or reconstructed commercial/industrial or primary residential streets, bike lanes will be required.
-If onstreet parking areas are not provided, the bike lane should be adjacent to the curb.
-If street parking is provided the bike lane shall be between the parking area and the travel lanes.
-The bike lane must be four feet wide and must be separated from the travel lane by a sixinchwide white pavement stripe.
-The construction shall be smooth with drains and manholes flush to the pavement and the same design and height as for the adjacent roadway.
+If on-street parking areas are not provided, the bike lane should be adjacent to the curb.
+If street parking is provided, the bike lane shall be between the parking area and the travel lanes.
+The bike lane must be four feet wide and must be separated from the travel lane by a six-inch-wide white pavement stripe.
+The construction shall be smooth, with drains and manholes flush to the pavement and the same design and height as for the adjacent roadway.
 Signage to meet state standards shall be provided on the pavement and on the roadside.

 § 430-28.
 Design standards for streets and driveways.